 This newsletter from InVision is a great example.
 The copy is short but compelling enough to entice you to click through and read the article, and it’s directly related to both the image above and the button copy below.

 Not all mobile devices display images by default, so it’s best to plan for an “images off” experience and make sure your email will still make sense if your images don’t show.
 Web Marketing Today says, “Blocked images remain a challenge for image-heavy emails.
 Descriptive body copy has to do the heavy lifting.
 It’s useful to think of images as optional, supporting the surrounding text, rather than the reverse.”

 When creating emails for busy, on-the-go readers, you want to get to the point quickly and tell them what you want them to do right up front.

 Place your call to action near the top of your email to make it the most mobile-friendly.
 To ensure maximum clickability, make your CTA buttons at least 44 x 44 pixels.

 6. Leave breathing (and clicking) room

 When creating your mobile-friendly email, remember to make it click-friendly, by leaving enough white space around links and CTAs to make them clickable.
-You can see this in the example from Freshbooks, they leave plenty of room around the CTA button so it’s easy to click without accidentally clicking something else by mistake.
+You can see this in the example from Freshbooks.
+They leave plenty of room around the CTA button, so it’s easy to click without accidentally clicking something else by mistake.

 7. Test your emails across multiple devices

-These seven essential, but easy-to-implement tips should have you on your way to creating mobile-friendly emails that your on-the-go readers will love to open and take action on.
+These seven essential, easy-to-implement tips should have you on your way to creating mobile-friendly emails that your on-the-go readers will love to open and take action on.